 Our pets are such an integral part of our lives enriching each day we get to spend with them.
 We must stay educated on keeping them safe in all aspects.
 Almost 2 million pets are stolen every year in the United States.
 It’s not something we often think about and could never imagine it happening to us.
-We here at Space Coast Pet Services care about you and your pets and want to give you some information and tips to best ensure pet theft never happens to you.
+We here at Space Coast Pet Services care about you and your pets and want to give you some information and tips to best ensure pet theft never happens to you and what to do in the scary event it does.

 - Busy with your daily responsibilities?
 Performing daily tasks alongside your pet maybe difficult for most people and you may just be tempted to put them outside in the yard unattended.
 Consider enrolling your dog in doggy daycare or hiring a dog walker.
 Pet drop-in services aren’t just for dogs!
 We can stop by and give your cat a fun and invigorating play session.

 - Pet Theft Awareness Day happens on 14th of February.
 Thieves prefer small dogs, pure breeds and cats.
 Their reach has been extended to big dogs which are friendly, and mixed breeds too if they can be lured easily.
 Always keep an eye on your pets when outside!.

 - Neutering and spaying your pet is always a great idea for many reasons.
 February also happens to be National Spay and Neuter Awareness Month.
 Neutered and spayed pets are less attractive to thieves because they cannot be bred and used to make a profit from puppies.
 They also don’t have the wanderlust unaltered animals have and could be stolen when and if they roam away from home.